makramalla/Resume/README.md

 # Resume

-This repo serves as simple dockerized resume that can implemented on any operating system.
+This repo serves as a simple dockerized Resume that can be implemented on any operating system.

-To be able to use it you need to have dokcer installed as per [this link](https://docs.docker.com/install/)
+To be able to use it you need to have dokcer installed as per [this link](https://docs.docker.com/install/).

 Then just clone the repo and run the following commands from inside the folder: